oracle-livelabs/developer/data-fundamentals-dev-rel/quiz/quiz.md

 * Splits text into smaller chunks to generate vector embeddings that can be used with vector indexes or hybrid vector indexes.
 - Creates backup copies of database tables in bite-sized chunks

-Q: Which database feature combines data from one or more tables (e.g. CUSTOMERS, RETURN_REQUESTS) and projects a JSON document?
+Q: Which database feature combines data from one or more relational tables, but projects the data as a JSON document?
 * JSON Relational Duality View
 - Materialized View
 - Temporary Table
 - Stored Procedure
-> JSON Relational Duality Views enable you to interact with data in one or more relational tables, but read and write as native JSON.
+> JSON Relational Duality Views enable you to interact with data in one or more relational tables, but read and write as native JSON document.

-Q: True or False: You can query JSON, relational tables, and graph traversals all in one SQL statement?
+Q: True or False: You can query JSON, relational tables, traverse graphs, and search vector data all in one SQL statement?
 * True
 - False
-> It's true.
-You can even add a WHERE clause that performs a vector search to that same SQL statement.
+> It's true!
+In Oracle AI database, you can combine multiple data modalities as you need to.

 Q: What's the likely data type you should store a JSON document in Oracle?
 - CLOB